tjoyner/ofvioletsandlicorice/chapter12.md

 "Nicole has asked Daniel something, look..." said Giulio, attracting the attention of Floriana and Eta Beta, "he's touched her arm... the calm after the storm.
 Right?"

 "Sometimes," said Eta Beta, getting up and leaning towards the front seat, "you feel at home, and there things are forgiven, or else are buried under embers that never go out, as long as the fire isn't quenched or there's a split between the litigants.
-In the first case it's possible for the relationships to return to normal, in the second it depends on the private lives of the individual combatants and on their vanity, on the narcissistic time that they've devoted to themselves."
+In the first case, it's possible for the relationships to return to normal, in the second, it depends on the private lives of the individual combatants and on their vanity, on the narcissistic time that they've devoted to themselves."

 "Now it's he who's again putting a hand on the back of her neck," said Giulio, who didn't seem to have heard the words of Eta Beta.